Valkyr Adventures – backcountry skiing in Canada

 Hail to the snow donkey!

-Valkyr’s Naumulten Lodge sleeps 12 comfortably in separate rooms which each sleep 2-3 people, sauna in the back.
+Valkyr’s Naumulten Lodge sleeps 12 comfortably, sauna in the back.

 Looking from the Sauna towards Naumulten Mt.